What is RERA? Everything You Need to Know

 What is RERA and Why Was it Introduced?

-The RERA Act came into effect in May 2017, with its primary goal to ensure transparency, reduce fraud, and safeguard the interests of homebuyers.
+The RERA Act came into effect in May 2017.
+If you’re wondering what is RERA act good for, its primary goal is to ensure transparency, reduce fraud, and safeguard the interests of homebuyers.
 RERA full form is Real Estate (Regulation and Development) Act, 2016.
 Before RERA, buyers often faced issues like project delays, misleading advertisements, and unfair pricing.
 With the introduction of this, the government has set guidelines that developers must follow to promote fair practices in the real estate industry.

 RERA